ironoa/polkadot-k8s-monitor/README.md

   ip: x.x.x.x
 ```

-You can find two samples of the configurable environment variables related sh files, containings also your secrets and passwords:
+You can find two samples of the environment variables related files, meant to contain also your secrets and your passwords:
 * the complete configuration [file](config/env.sample.complete.sh), production ready
 * the local configuration [file](config/env.sample.local.sh), ready to be deployed into a local kind cluster